Njogu36/flashdrive-userauthentication/README.md

  - You need Nodejs, MongoDb installed on your PC.
  - Only works on a windows PC.
  - You will need a flash drive.
 Name the flash drive to letter P. Any letter can be specified.
 The letter should be unique.
 If you have renamed your flash drive to a letter of your choice.
 For example letter H. Kindly go to the config folder > Inside the keys.js > rename the path property to the letter you have choosen.
-B default its letter P.
+By default its letter P.
 ### Installation

 Use Git to clone this repository.